Skip to main content

 Yellow craspedia buttonhole on a rustic tweed check wedding suit

-From the daisy family, they are in season in September and add a perfect pop of colour to late summer and early autumn celebrations.
+Also known as Billy balls, craspedia brings a playful pop of yellow to any bouquet.
+Their spherical shape and bold colour add quirkiness and a modern twist.
 They're ideal for a fun twist in bouquets and centrepieces, but don't sleep on them for buttonholes too - be inspired by Saffron & Sage's work here.

 Orchids